statechannels/website/server/docs/getting-started.md

 in three ways:

 1. **Starting a channel** - When users request / agree to play a game, the UI passes the request (via connection 1) to the Counterfactual node.
 The node then instantiates a state channel based on the game logic described by the contract (connection 2).
-Any staked funds the state channel requires are drawn from the Counterfactual wallet inside metamask.
+Any staked funds the state channel requires are drawn from the Counterfactual wallet inside MetaMask.

 2. **State management in a channel** - In an open channel, requests to modify state are passed to the CF node (via connection 1).
 The node calls the pure functions of the solidity contract (via connection 2) to verify that requests to modify state are valid, and to alter the state accordingly.
 The node makes updated state available to members of the channel (via connection 1).